• Skip to primary navigation

 How do I thicken a runny ganache?

-Can I freeze a cake covered in ganache?
+Can I freeze a ganache-covered cake?

-Why is my ganache cracking on the cake?
+Why is my ganache cracking?

 More Cake Covering Frostings

-• American buttercream frosting recipe
+• American buttercream

 Print